lindylearn/unclutter/readme.md

 # LindyLearn Annotations

-A browser extension to highlight, annotate, and talk about great articles.
+A simple browser extension to highlight, annotate, and talk about great articles.

 ![Alt Text](./media/video.gif)

 ## Features

--   Take notes and highlight ideas right in your browser.
-Your annotations are synchronized with [hypothes.is](https://web.hypothes.is).
+-   Take notes and highlight ideas on articles right in your browser, then synchronize them to your notes app.
+-   Uses your existing [hypothes.is](https://web.hypothes.is) account to save annotations.
 -   One click for everything: simply selecting text creates a highlight, editing a note updates it, there's a switch to make annotations public or private.
 -   The annotation sidebar stays open, so you always see all your in-progress notes while reading.
--   In addition to [hypothes.is](https://web.hypothes.is) web annotations, the extension also shows inline quote comments from Hacker News.
+-   In addition to public web annotations, the extension also shows inline quote comments parsed from Hacker News.

 ## Installation